 Why We Like Deals With Commercial Real Estate Pad Sites

-- Minimize Project Risk: Normally, when developing a retail center or other development with retail space, one of the major challenges is the time it can take for construction.
-Depending on the property type and local zoning requirements, this means that there can be months or years without any income.
+Normally, when developing a retail center or other development with retail space, one of the major challenges is the time it can take for construction.
+Depending on the property type and local zoning requirements, construction time can mean that there can be months or years without any income.
 When developing a pad site for a retail building, there is no such concern because the inline tenants are paying rent, which can partially offset the development cost and reduce the risk of developing them.

-- Diversity of Tenant Base: More businesses equals a more diverse tenant bases, which can provide a more pleasurable and convenient shopping experience for consumers.
+More businesses equals a more diverse tenant bases, which can provide a more pleasurable and convenient shopping experience for consumers.
 For example, if a property has just a grocery store, there is no issue, but it means consumers may have to go to multiple places for their errands.
-But, if a larger shopping center with more leasable square feet, has a coffee shop, grocery store, bank branch, boutique fitness studio, and drug store, that same consumer may be able to accomplish all of their errands by going to just one place.
+But, if a larger shopping center with more leasable square feet has a coffee shop, grocery store, bank branch, boutique fitness studio, and drug store, that same consumer may be able to accomplish all of their errands by going to just one place.

 Sale, development, or lease of pad sites are a way to increase the profitability of a property, but there are a number of factors that must be considered before proceeding with the project.

 How many people will see the building?
 Is there a large enough demand in the area to support the business?
 Is the ingress/egress to the site easy and well marked?
 Will the pad sites have adequate parking?

 2. Anchor Stores

 Even though the pad sites are separate from the inline space, the anchor stores can impact the traffic through the shopping center.
 We like to consider the proximity of the pad sites to the anchor stores and whether their businesses are complementary.

 Additional local factors need to be evaluated, such as the municipal regulations affecting the construction of the standalone building as well as the architectural designs, height, and size needed to meet regulations.